danyvois01/Class_Conditional_CP_for_Multi_Inputs/README.md

 ### Preprocessing

-The `Pre-processing PlantClef` directory contains all necessary functions to compute softmax scores before applying conformal prediction methods.
+The `Pre-processing PlantClef` directory contains all necessary functions to compute predicted scores for each image before applying conformal prediction methods.

 -   **Dataset**: We use data from LifeClef 2015 ([LifeClef 2015 Plant Task](https://www.imageclef.org/lifeclef/2015/plant)), consisting of two datasets that need to be downloaded: